Here's How It Happens

 Nothing warms people up more quickly than a “gift” from the heart.
 I put gift in quotes because your present doesn’t have to cost a thing.
 It only has to be authentic.

 I suggest an insider story about an art-related project, exhibition, or trip that will help them feel more connected to you.
 It might even be something you shared on your blog or social media that you repurpose for people on your list.

 Consider sending a second or third email with additional gifts.

 Never Ever Do These 2 Things

 Now, there are two things you must refrain from doing at all costs in your long-awaited missive.
 DO NOT:

 1. Apologize for not emailing.

 When you send your first email to a cold list of names, please – for the love of all that is sacred – don’t say, “I’m sorry you haven’t heard from me.”
 Most people on your list haven’t been waiting to hear from you (sorry), so the apology isn’t necessary.

 2. Try to catch people up.

-Have you ever read an email that tells you everything that has been going on with that person since s/he last wrote?
+Have you ever read an email that tells you everything that has been going on with that person since they last wrote?
 They’re like family holiday letters.